Malegiraldo22/Blueskybot/Readme.md

 ## Features

+- **News Search:** Uses DuckDuckGo to get the most recent news about a topic to get context for the tweet.
--   **AI-Powered Tweet Generation:** Uses the Gemini AI model to generate tweets based on random themes and voices.
+-   **AI-Powered Tweet Generation:** Uses the Gemini AI model to generate tweets based on random themes, voices and news.
 -   **Tweet Review:** Evaluates generated tweets for quality, authenticity, and structure before posting.
 -   **Automatic Posting:** Publishes tweets directly to Bluesky using the API.
 -   **Google Sheets Integration:** Logs successful posts, rejected tweets, long tweets, and errors to Google Sheets for monitoring and control.